 The Inspire 2 supports control over 4G.
 However, a USB dongle and SDK development is required.
 This high bandwidth allows the Inspire 2 to transmit high quality videos to a network server or can be used for ultra-long distance control.
-It also cuts video transmission latency to 500 ms.
+It also cuts video transmission latency to 500 milliseconds.

 Inspire 2 Autopilot Systems

 Sense And Avoid – Forward and downward vision systems enable the Inspire 2 to detect obstacles up to 30 meters ahead, allowing for protected flight at up to 34 mph at a controllable attitude angle of 25°.
-Upward facing infrared sensors scan obstacles 16ft above, adding protection when flying in enclosed spaces.
+Upward facing infrared sensors scan obstacles 16 feet above, adding protection when flying in enclosed spaces.